 The transition to the new International Classification NACE Rev. 2 (CZ-NACE in the CR) represented in some branches such significant changes, that it was impossible to use the previously published data only with renumerated activities.
 The CZSO developed a method of retroactive conversion of time series at the micro level taking into account the newly discovered misclassification of some businesses in recent years.
 Available administrative sources were used to gross up the whole time series.
-Due to time and methodological demands conversion process had not been finally completed, the data in newly included tables 1a, 2a, 3a, 8a, 9a, 10a from the annual survey classified by CZ-NACE are therefore presented as preliminary and may be subsequently revised.
 Data in mentioned tables according to CZ-NACE (NACE Rev. 2) are not comparable with previously published data according to NACE (NACE Rev.1.1).

 The data in Tables 15 to 18 result from structural statistics on wages of employees.
 The data on wages have been calculated by different methodology and this is why these results cannot be compared to those from a regular statistical survey on wages.
 The data cover the sample of employees with 1 700 paid hours or more in 1996-2000 and 1 592 hours or more in 2001, which roughly corresponds to full-time employees who worked with the reporting unit for a large part of the year and were not on the sick list for a long time.
 (The different number of paid hours results from an amendment to the Code of Labour concerning the counting of lunch break into hours worked; therefore, the comparability of the time series is not disturbed for this reason.)
 Until 2001, no grossing up to universe was made.
 Since 2002, the wages have been calculated in relation to the employee's paid hours and grossed up to the national economy.
-For that reason, the time series of the data in Tables 15 and 17 was terminated by the year 2001 and the new one (Table 16 and 18) starting from 2002 was begun.
+For that reason, the time series of the data in Tables 15 and 17 was terminated by the year 2001 and the new one (Tables 16 and 18) starting from 2002 was begun.